 It is the policy of Delaware State University to provide accessible programs, services, activities, and reasonable accommodations for any student with a documented disability as defined by Section 504 of the Rehabilitation Act of 1973 and by the Americans with Disabilities Act of 1990.
-The Office of Student Accessibility Services (OSAS) staff work to ensure that students with disabilities have an equal opportunity to pursue an education.
+Student Accessibility Services (SAS) staff work to ensure that students with disabilities have an equal opportunity to pursue an education.

 University faculty and staff make a conscious effort not to discriminate in the recruitment, admission, or treatment of students with disabilities.
 Therefore, students are not enrolled in separate programs or courses, but are mainstreamed into the existing college structure.
 Classrooms and selected residence halls are accessible to mobility impaired students.
 Services are provided to help students make the best possible use of the University’s comprehensive academic resources.